maritz/nohm/index.md

     unique <span class="additionalInfo">Boolean</span>
   </dt>
   <dd>
-    Whether the value should be unique among all instances of this model.
+    Whether the value should be unique among all instances of this model. (case insensitive. empty strings are not counted as unique.)
   </dd>
   <dt>
     load_pure <span class="additionalInfo">Boolean</span>